nshakin/winfade-for-autohotkey/README.md

 # WinFade for AutoHotKey

-Adds functionality for easily toggling a target window's state for AutoHotKey.
+Adds functionality for easily toggling a target window's state in AutoHotKey.

 ## Installation